component/swipe/Readme.md

-# swipe
+# Swipe

-  Carousel component with touch / swipe support.
+  Swipe component with touch support, for image carousels or any other content.
 Try it out the [demo](http://component.github.com/carousel/) in your browser or on your device.

 ## Installation

-    $ component install component/carousel
+    $ component install component/swipe

 ## API

-### Carousel(el)
+### Swipe(el)

-  Create a carousel for `el`.
+  Create a swipe object for `el`.
 This should be a container element that wraps a list of several items.
 View ./example.html for a working example.